meichunho/javascript-spa-simple/Home.md

 - Runs security audits
 - Checks for dependency updates
 - Lints code
+- Scans for secrets using Gitleaks
 - Builds the project
 - Runs tests
 - Creates GitHub releases with build artifacts
+- Deploys to Azure (main branch only)

 ### CodeQL Analysis (`codeql-analysis.yml`)
 - Performs security analysis using CodeQL